Pratikshya1201/challengebatch-18/README.md

 <li><a href="https://flask.palletsprojects.com/en/2.2.x/">Flask</a> : Flask is a micro web framework written in Python.
 It is classified as a microframework because it does not require particular tools or libraries.
 It has no database abstraction layer, form validation, or any other components where pre-existing third-party libraries provide common functions.</li>

 # 📦 Packages
-<li>pandas : pandas is a software library written for the Python programming language for data manipulation and analysis.</li>
+<li><a href="https://pandas.pydata.org/">pandas</a> : pandas is a software library written for the Python programming language for data manipulation and analysis.</li>
-<li>matplotlib : Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python.</li>
+<li><a href="https://matplotlib.org/">Matplotlib</a> : Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python.</li>
-<li>sklearn : Scikit-learn is probably the most useful library for machine learning in Python.
+<li><a href="https://scikit-learn.org/stable/">Sklearn</a> : Scikit-learn is probably the most useful library for machine learning in Python.
 The sklearn library contains a lot of efficient tools for machine learning and statistical modeling including classification, regression, clustering and dimensionality reduction.</li>
-<li>seaborn : Seaborn is a library that uses Matplotlib underneath to plot graphs.
+<li><a href="https://seaborn.pydata.org/">Seaborn</a> : Seaborn is a library that uses Matplotlib underneath to plot graphs.
 It will be used to visualize random distributions.</li>
-<li>numpy : NumPy is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays. </li>
+<li><a href="https://numpy.org/">NumPy</a> : NumPy is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays. </li>
-<li>XGBoost : XGBoost, which stands for Extreme Gradient Boosting, is a scalable, distributed gradient-boosted decision tree (GBDT) machine learning library.</li>
+<li><a href="https://xgboost.readthedocs.io/en/stable/">XGBoost</a> : XGBoost, which stands for Extreme Gradient Boosting, is a scalable, distributed gradient-boosted decision tree (GBDT) machine learning library.</li>
-<li>pickle : Pickle is a useful Python tool that allows you to save your models, to minimise lengthy re-training and allow you to share, commit, and re-load pre-trained machine learning models.</li>
+<li><a href="https://practicaldatascience.co.uk/machine-learning/how-to-save-and-load-machine-learning-models-using-pickle#:~:text=Pickle%20is%20a%20useful%20Python,for%20serializing%20and%20deserializing%20objects">pickle</a> : Pickle is a useful Python tool that allows you to save your models, to minimise lengthy re-training and allow you to share, commit, and re-load pre-trained machine learning models.</li>